 Using Roman's example, the URL in the QR code would be embedded as such:

-And after scanning the QR code, the popup in your Camera app would say "Open 'facebook' in Safari" but would actually take you to infosec.rm-it.de instead.
+And after scanning the QR code, the pop-up in your Camera app would have said "Open 'facebook' in Safari" but would actually take you to infosec.rm-it.de instead.

 - QR Reader for iPhone